ViniciuzzzzzYk/universalVInix/README.md

     MinimizedIcon.Visible = false
 end)

--- Aimbot function tailored for Unnamed Shooter game local function getClosestTarget()
+-- Aimbot function with team check and closest to crosshair targeting local function getClosestTarget()
     local closestPlayer = nil
     local shortestDistance = math.huge
+    local localTeam = nil
+    if LocalPlayer.Team then
+        localTeam = LocalPlayer.Team
+    end
     for _, player in pairs(Players:GetPlayers()) do
-        if player ~= LocalPlayer and player.Character and player.Character:FindFirstChild("Humanoid") and player.Character.Humanoid.Health > 0 then
+        if player ~= LocalPlayer and player.Team ~= localTeam and player.Character and player.Character:FindFirstChild("Humanoid") and player.Character.Humanoid.Health > 0 then
-            -- Target Head or UpperTorso for Unnamed Shooter local targetPart = player.Character:FindFirstChild("Head") or player.Character:FindFirstChild("UpperTorso")
+            local targetPart = player.Character:FindFirstChild("Head") or player.Character:FindFirstChild("UpperTorso")
             if targetPart then
                 local screenPos, onScreen = Camera:WorldToViewportPoint(targetPart.Position)